 5 Kava

 Kava, also called “Kava Kava” or Piper methysticum is sometimes used to help people with anxiety problems.
-In some south pacific regions, Kava drinks are consumed at parties.
+In some South Pacific regions, Kava drinks are consumed at parties.
 In the US, kava may be consumed as a tea or in pill form.
-The active ingredients in the herbal product are said to be “kavalactones,” although, like all-natural medicines, thousands of compounds might have effects.
+The active ingredients in the herbal product are said to be “kavalactones,” although, as with all-natural medicines, kava has thousands of bioactive compounds.

 Doctors, in 2003, described the case of a 22-year-old woman who needed a liver transplant after using Kava for 4 months.
-She was also taking various other medications, including the occasional use of Tylenol (a liver toxin).
+She was also taking various other medications, including the occasional use of Tylenol (also liver toxin).
 She was taking 240 mg of kava per day.
 While the transplant was successful, 6 months later, the woman died from a fungal infection.
 Might her death be related to the anti-rejection drugs she took after the transplant to suppress her immune system?
-It's speculation on my part.
+It's speculation.

 That same year, a 56-year-old woman died from liver failure after taking kava supplements prescribed by her naturopathic doctor.
 She was taking Kava for 3 months prior to having symptoms of liver problems.
 While a donor's liver was found, she died during the transplant.